brennoflavio/magical-sqlserver/README.md

 ```

 ## Other Stuff
-You can run generic queries with method query:
+You can run generic queries with the method query:
 ```
 data = sql.query("select top(10) * from my_table join users on my_table.id = users.id")
 ```